bveldhuyzen/rounding-down-module/README.md

 # rounding-down-module
-Rounds any number down to any floor
+Rounds any number down to any (decimal) floor